Table of Contents

 • Connected cars use eSIM for navigation, software updates, and emergency services.

-• Smart home devices (like security cameras) rely on eSIM for uninterrupted monitoring.
+• Smart home devices (such as security cameras) rely on eSIMs for uninterrupted monitoring.

 • Industrial IoT (like logistics tracking) benefits from eSIM’s global reach and remote management.

 Think of eSIM in IoT as a language translator.
-It ensures devices can speak to each other effortlessly on networks all over the globe.
+It ensures that devices can communicate effortlessly across networks worldwide.

-With eSIM increasing adoption in industries, security is now an utmost concern.
+With eSIM adoption increasing across industries, security is now an utmost concern.
 Let us understand how to safeguard your eSIM and solve issues in the following section.

 eSIM Security and Troubleshooting: How Safe Is Your Digital SIM?